Arunshaw-git/mini-gtm-Enrichment-sys/README.txt

 Improve frontend UX and UI, add filters, search, and sorting for companies.

 Add unit & integration tests for backend tasks and API endpoints.

+For Celery backgroun worker:
+python -m celery -A app.workers.celery_app:celery worker --loglevel=info --pool=solo (I had to use single thread becuase of Windows mismatch with celery)